Lawyer Sues Tinubu over Alleged Certificate Forgery, Age Falsification

 Alex Enumah in Abuja

-An Abuja based lawyer and rights activist, Mr Mike Enahoro-Ebah, has dragged presidential candidate of the All Progressives Congress (APC), Asiwaju Bola Tinubu, to court over alleged certificate forgery, age falsification and lying on oath.
+An Abuja-based lawyer and rights activist, Mr. Mike Enahoro-Ebah has dragged the presidential candidate of the All Progressives Congress (APC), Bola Tinubu to court over alleged certificate forgery, age falsification and lying on oath.

-Enahoro-Ebah, in three separate direct criminal complaints filed at the Chief Magistrate Court in Wuse Zone 6, Abuja, is alleging that Tinubu supplied false information as well as attached forged documents to his form EC-9 submitted to the Independent National Electoral Commission ( INEC) on June 17, 2022, in aid of his qualification for the 2023 presidential election.
+Enahoro-Ebah in three separate direct criminal complaints filed at the Chief Magistrate Court in Wuse Zone 6, Abuja, alleged that Tinubu supplied false information as well as attached forged documents to his form EC-9 submitted to the Independent National Electoral Commission (INEC) on June 17, 2022, to aid his qualification for the 2023 presidential election.

-The complainant in suit number: CR/121/2022, is alleging that the APC’s presidential candidate and former Lagos State Governor presented “a forged Chicago State University Certificate to INEC with intent that it may be acted upon as genuine, thereby committed the offence of forgery contrary to Sections 362(a), 363 and 364 of the Penal Code Act, Cap.
+The complainant in suit number: CR/121/2022, alleged that the APC’s presidential candidate and former Lagos State governor presented, “a forged Chicago State University Certificate to INEC with intent that it may be acted upon as genuine, thereby committed the offence of forgery contrary to Sections 362(a), 363 and 364 of the Penal Code Act, Cap.
 532, Laws of the Federal Capital Territory, Abuja.”

 The complainant disclosed that there were contradictions between what Tinubu claimed and submitted to INEC and documents he obtained from institutions Tinubu claimed to have attended.